Search Close

 How many people will ride the Green Line?

-Phase 1 of Green Line is expected to have up to 55,000 daily riders in its first year and attract up to 18,000 new transit riders.
+Ridership projections for the original Phase 1 route from Shepard to Eau Claire was expected to be up to 55,000 daily riders in the first year of opening, attracting up to 18,000 new transit riders.

 Who is overseeing this project?